 We have therapists ready today in our clinic in Austin to help you discover a better relationship with yourself and others, and we offer free in person consultations so you can get a feel before you commit.

 Want to learn more about EMDR?

 The EMDR International Association is a great place to learn more about EMDR therapy.

 EMDR with Mark Blockus

 What is EMDR?
 Who is EMDR good for?
 Can you do EMDR online?
-I asked one of my clinicians at IPNB Psychotherapy of Austin, Mark Blockus, to sit down with me and answer a few of these questions about EMDR therapy and provide us with a clearer view on this effective psychotherapy method.
+I asked clinician, Mark Blockus, to sit down with me and answer a few of these questions about EMDR therapy and provide us with a clearer view on this effective psychotherapy method.